Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

 ## Keyboard

 The previous tutorial article had you working with the `Cursor` object.
-The console was focused and the cursor accepted input and typed on the screen.
+The console was focused, and the cursor accepted input.
+The input was typed on the screen.
 While the cursor is great for getting input from the user to typing things on to the screen, it's generally not used for normal game interaction.
 Instead, you can interpret the keyboard as it's pressed, and move the game object.

 Open the _RootScreen.cs_ file.